Ritchey–Chrétien telescope: Mirrors

 Note that $K_1$ and $K_2$ are less than $-1$ (since $M>1$), so both mirrors are hyperbolic.
 (The primary mirror is typically quite close to being parabolic, however.)

 The hyperbolic curvatures are difficult to test, especially with equipment typically available to amateur telescope makers or laboratory-scale fabricators; thus, older telescope layouts predominate in these applications.
 However, professional optics fabricators and large research groups test their mirrors with interferometers.
 A Ritchey–Chrétien then requires minimal additional equipment, typically a small optical device called a null corrector that makes the hyperbolic primary look spherical for the interferometric test.
 On the Hubble Space Telescope, this device was built incorrectly (a reflection from an un-intended surface leading to an incorrect measurement of lens position) leading to the error in the Hubble primary mirror.

 Incorrect null correctors have led to other mirror fabrication errors as well, such as in the New Technology Telescope.

-Extra flat mirrors
+Additional flat mirrors

 In practice, each of these designs may also include any number of flat fold mirrors, used to bend the optical path into more convenient configurations.
 This article only discusses the mirrors required for forming an image, not those for placing it in a convenient location.